Judge Christina A. Snyder -- United States District Court, Central District of California

 Chambers Copies

-✓ Required Mandatory copies of electronically filed documents must be delivered to the judge's mailbox outside the Clerk's Office on the 4th floor of the 1st Street Courthouse, no later than 12:00 p.m. on the first court day following the date when the documents are required to be filed.
-Mandatory copies shall be 2-hole punched and the efile notification date shall be visible on or as the first page.
-In antitrust, patent, and federal securities law cases (and other designated cases), counsel must deliver two (2) mandatory copies of all documents.
-Mandatory copy documents shall include tabs to separate exhibits, declarations, etc., where applicable.
-Court will also accept fax courtesy copies not exceeding 5 pages in length total (fax: 213-894-0375).
+JPS §8: The Court requires that mandatory copies of electronically filed documents be delivered to the judge's mail box outside the Clerk's Office on the 4th floor of the 1st Street Courthouse, no later than 12:00 p.m. on the first court day following the date when the documents are required filed.
+Furthermore, mandatory copies shall be 2-hole punched and the efile notification date shall be visible on or as the first page.
+In all cases asserting claims under the antitrust laws, the patent laws or federal securities laws, counsel must deliver to the Court two (2) mandatory chambers copies.
+Mandatory copy documents shall include tabs to separate exhibits, declarations, etc. [snyder-christina | chambers_copies_details]

 ECF Stamp Requirements